luxonis/depthai-ml-training/colab notebooks/README.md

 Here we have examples of Google Colaboratory (aka Colab or simply colabs) notebooks trained on various datasets.
+They are free GPU instances, so great for prototyping and even simple production models.

 The tutorial notebook
 [Easy_Object_Detection_With_Custom_Data_Demo_Training](https://drive.google.com/open?id=1p1KEb37RS3h5HvjxSzcByeCmWdhdYBOD) shows how to quickly train an object detector based on the Mobilenet SSDv2 network.
 After training is complete, it also shows how to convert the model to a format usable by OpenVINO called Intermediate Representation, or IR.
 The IR model can then be [converted locally to a blob](https://github.com/luxonis/depthai#conversion-of-existing-trained-models-into-intel-movidius-binary-format) in order to run on our DepthAI platform and modules.
 And that's it, in less than a couple of hours a fairly advanced proof of concept object detector can run on DepthAI to detect objects of your choice and their associated spatial information.